yokolet/new-note/algo/arrays/2022-09-12-bag-of-tokens.md

 - Greedy
 date: 2022-09-12 13:08 +0900
 ---
-## Introduction
-Since the order of the given array doesn't matter, start from sorting the array.
-The greedy approach can be applied.

 ## Problem Description
 > You have an initial power of `power`, an initial score of `0`, and